JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

 ## 5. Limitations and future work

+These are collected with the sweep planner's modeling gaps in [#352](https://github.com/JulianKemmerer/PipelineC/discussions/352).

 - **A zero worst period is a hard error, not a measurement.** A mapped netlist with nothing left to time (logic synthesized away, ex. no top-level outputs) used to report `Worst period (ns): 0` and `Total cell area: 0`.
 The build then